Government & Corporate Transparency

 The Centre for Free Expression works to promote greater government and corporate transparency through public education and advocacy for better right to know laws and practices.

-Second Call for nominations – 2019 Code of Silence Award for Outstanding Achievement in Government Secrecy
+The Government of Alberta is the 2019 recipient of the Code of Silence Award for Outstanding Achievement in Government Secrecy in the provincial category.